JUNIOR DEVELOPMENT

 • Throws (Shot Put, Discus, Javelin, Hammer)

 Training three days per week (SCHEDULE), athletes develop healthy training techniques and learn about general fitness for life.
-Although competing in organized and sanctioned meets is not required, it’s encouraged.
+Although competing in organized and sanctioned meets is not required, it’s expected.
 Ocean Athletics is a competitive club and we believe in the value athletes receive when they train hard and compete.
 Not only does competing reward their effort, but it’s a great opportunity to meet new people that share their interest in track & field.

 We recognize that not all athletes are interested in all aspects of track & field.
 And we know that some, even at a young age, already know their area of interest.
 However, in our experience, a little exposure goes a long way.
 Many athletes have changed direction or added an area of interest when given the opportunity to try it.
 With this perspective, our programs are balanced and are aligned with the ATHLETICS CANADA LONG TERM DEVELOPMENT model.